felixcs1/news-topic-model-slack-bot/README.md

 Main changes from stats releases:
-- removed dropbox api calls
+- Removed all functionality and replace wth topic modeling code
-- Changed env variables in makefile and templates
+- Changed env variables in makefile and templates, incliding api key to get article text
-- Added to package sctipt to delete package tests to reduced package size
+- Added to package script to delete package tests to reduced package size

 Below this point the docs are from https://github.com/bbc/vjdata.stats.releases, things are a bit different in this repo but the general deployment is the same.